romaninsh/vantage/README.md

 ## Quick Start

-To get started with Vantage, you first need to define your business models.
+To get started with Vantage, you first need to define your business model.
 For example, take a look at the provided [bakery_model](bakery_model/src/).
 This model represents a real-world domain that you can interact with using Vantage.
 You'll also need a Postgres database with sample data preloaded from [schema-pg.sql](bakery_model/schema-pg.sql) and a `postgres` role configured.